tybens/predicting-homelessness/readme.md

 # Sneak Peak
 <!-- Add a demo for your project -->

-Inspecting the notebook `predicting_homelessness.ipynb` is the best way to inspecting this project; however, below are a few sneak-peaks into the figures output.
+Inspecting the notebook `predicting_homelessness.ipynb` is the best way to exploring this project; however, below are a few sneak-peaks into the figures output.

 ![Sneak Peak1](figures/top-predictor-heatmap.png)